RadoStef/RadoStef/README.md

 - 🙂👋🏻 Greetings!
-I'm @Radoslav from the charming town of Pomorie, Bulgaria.
+My name is @Radoslav from the charming town of Pomorie, Bulgaria.
-- 💞️ Front-end developer passionate about UI and Web Development, particularly Front-End using HTML, CSS, JS, React, and Vue JS.
+- 💞️ I am Front-end developer passionate about creating web UI and Web Development, particularly Front-End using HTML, CSS, JS, React, and Vue JS.
-- 💻 Currently immersed in continuous learning and working with JavaScript, React, and Vue.
+- 💻 Currently immersed in continuous learning and working as a front-end developer, with JavaScript and Vue JS.
+In my free time I also try to stay tuned to the first framework Ive ever learned - React.
 - 💻 Over the past few months, I've successfully executed several projects using Vue JS.
-- 🌊 Residing by the sea, Ive crafted an informative website about my city using React, but currently building and migrating it to Vue.
+- 🌊 Residing by the sea, Ive crafted an informative website about my city using React, but currently I am refactoring and migrating it to Vue.
 Feel free to explore the pinned project or visit https://pomorie-info.com.
 - 📫 To get in touch, visit my LinkedIn profile: https://www.linkedin.com/in/radoslav-stefanov-23344b82/
-- Explore my public repositories for more insights; I strive to maintain comprehensive READMEs for all my projects. 🙂
+- Explore my public repositories for more insights; Most of them are quite old, the inerresting ones are private.
+I strive to maintain comprehensive READMEs for all my projects, which are public. 🙂

 <hr>
 <div>